When The Seeds Fall: Becky Warnock

 “I love that the garden explores the connection between collective wellbeing and nature.
 It’s rooted in the understanding that mental health, like physical health, fluctuates continuously and requires upkeep, just like a garden needs care and nurture.” says Becky.

 Daisy Brown, the volunteer coordinator at Moulsecoomb Forest Garden, says “Our charity isn’t just about gardening.
 It plays an important part of the social glue that binds communities together, with all types of people, young and old, pupils having problems at school and people with learning difficulties working together in a beautiful, fun and genuinely inclusive environment.
 Growing, cooking and eating delicious food together is a big part of it.
-We’re really happy to be working with Photo Fringe and that Garden Estate will share our stories with so many new people.”
+We’re really happy to be working with Photo Fringe and that this project will share our stories with so many new people.”

-Garden Estate is funded by Brighton & Hove City Council’s Shared Prosperity Fund, Chalk Cliff Trust, East Brighton Trust and Arts Council England.
+When The Seeds Fall is funded by Brighton & Hove City Council’s Shared Prosperity Fund, Chalk Cliff Trust, East Brighton Trust and Arts Council England.

 About Becky Warnock